Living Hope High School, Kenya, Africa

 1. Pray for the children at Living Hope.

-2. Contribute during April to our fund-raising for the ministry of Living Hope (click here for info/form).
+2. Contribute during May to our fund-raising for the ministry of Living Hope (click here for info/form).

 3. Sign up to sponsor a student.

 Living Hope receives no support from any source except individual donors from the US who sponsor individual students, paying $110 monthly.
 Donations are 100% tax deductible.
 The total amount goes to pay for the student’s living expenses and education.
-All support donations are handled by the Rierton UM Church, which acts as the 501c3 coordinator.
+All support donations are handled by the Riverton UM Church, which acts as the 501c3 coordinator.

 For more information about Living Hope, contact Connie Damon Conniedamon624@gmail.com or go onto the Living Hope website Livinghopehighschool.org.